 Abu Dhabi’s premier attraction and most beautiful building explained for tourists.

 Located at the entrance to the city on Abu Dhabi island, it’s hard to miss the Grand Mosque with its pristine white walls, domes and minarets during the day.
-Or maybe you prefer it’s soft nighttime glow and awe-inspiring silhouette?
+Or maybe you prefer its soft nighttime glow (that changes according to the moon cycles) and awe-inspiring silhouette?
 It is undoubtedly a modern wonder.

 So how do you visit the Grand Mosque?

 - Interesting facts to know about the Grand Mosque

 - General Tips for Visiting the Sheikh Zayed Grand Mosque